What Is Keto Diet?

 Meat is essential in low-carb diets like Keto because it helps preserve body muscle.

-Meat from grass-fed livestock also contains higher levels of CLA, anti-oxidants, and omega 3 compared to meat from grain-fed livestock.
-You may want to consider this when shopping for your meat.
+Meat from grass-fed livestock also contains higher CLA, anti-oxidants, and omega 3 compared to meat from grain-fed livestock.
+Therefore, you may want to consider this when shopping for your meat.

 Avocado is the poster child for the Keto diet.
-I bet every time you have searched keto diet online you must have seen an avocado.
+I bet every time you have searched keto diet online, and you must have seen an avocado.

 Well, that is because avocados are super healthy.
-They are low in carbs but rich in fiber, mono-saturated fats, vitamins, and minerals like potassium.
+They are low in carbs but rich in fibre, mono-saturated fats, vitamins, and minerals like potassium.

 If you want to go vegetarian, avocado can also be a great substitute for animal fat.

 Eggs are another Keto diet staple.
 They are low in carbs and are rich in quality proteins.

 Eggs are also rich in Vitamin D and other nutrients like lutein and zeaxanthin, and antioxidants.
 Moreover, although eggs have high cholesterol, they have been proven to modify LDL, hence reducing the shape of heart disease.

 Other health benefits of eggs include improved eye health.
 Eggs also make one feel full for longer, enabling better appetite control hence lowering calorie intake.

 8. Natural Healthy Oils